jannis-baum/weBlock/README.md

 For the collection of data, weBlock relies on [Google News](https://news.google.com/) to scrape recently published articles.
 Those articles in turn are then scraped for information used to train its natural language processing models and build a database of paragraphs used to replace censored content.

 `scrape-negative` is used to collect examples for what is undesired by the censorer.
 It searches Google News with the comma-separated queries defined in the environment variable `NEGATIVE_QUERIES` in `server/.env`.\
+`scrape-negative` also clusters the scraped summaries with an implementation of random search.
+Random search requires a number of iterations, which can be set with
+`-i` and a sample size, set with `-s`, i.e. the number of clusters that will be in the resulting database.
+Both arguments have default values when omitted.
 The scraped articles are then used as negative examples in censoring, where the [Word Mover's Distance](http://proceedings.mlr.press/v37/kusnerb15.pdf) of a paragraph to the scraped article's summaries plays a role in determining wether that paragraph should be censored.

 `scrape-positive` is used to collect examples for what is desired by the censorer.
 It, analogously to `scrape-negative`, searches Google News with the comma-separated queries defined in the environment variable `POSITIVE_QUERIES` in `server/.env`.\